OpenMoonRay/openmoonray-docs/docs/hydra/render-settings.md

 <!-- To set variables and metadata, such as a title and layout, for a page or post on your site, you can add YAML front matter to the top of any Markdown or HTML file.
 For more information, see "Front Matter" in the Jekyll documentation.  -->

-# <Overview_or_introduction>
+# HdMoonRay Render Settings

 <!-- All topics>

 <!-- Concept info here: Explain the background and context of a this subject. -->

-# HdMoonRay Render Settings
+This page describes the render settings supported by HdMoonray.
+The way these are set depends on the host application:
-These may be set to change hdMoonRay’s behavior.
-In usdview choose View/Render Settings.
-In Houdini the “eye” button in the viewer lower-right brings up a control panel and these are on the first tab.
-In Maya a control panel is brought up by clicking the empty box to the right of MoonRay in the Renderers menu on the viewer.
+- In usdview choose View/Render Settings.
+- In Houdini the “eye” button in the viewer lower-right brings up a control panel and these are on the first tab.
+- In Maya a control panel is brought up by clicking the empty box to the right of MoonRay in the Renderers menu on the viewer.

-It is very useful to set these before the first render.
-In Houdini and Maya this is possible, you can edit the settings for any renderer, not just the one being used. usdview does not let you change the settings until after you set the renderer, so a number of environment variables are provided, these change the default value so it is in that state before you switch to MoonRay.
-These are shown at the end of each description.
+The default value for each option can be changed by setting an environment variable.
 ## Use Remote Hosts
 **Type:** Bool